-- Support voluntary arrangements between irrigation entities and municipalities to ensure long-term maintenance of new residential irrigation systems. - o Ensure easements/access to canals for maintenance in face of growth. - Continue to support considerations of security, both in terms of infrastructure and on water quality. - Support the rehabilitation and modernization of water delivery infrastructure. - o Explore opportunities to minimize fish entrainment in the canal systems.
+- Support voluntary arrangements between irrigation entities and municipalities to ensure long-term maintenance of new residential irrigation systems. - Encourage the use of funding sources. - Ensure easements/access to canals for maintenance in face of growth. - Continue to support considerations of security, both in terms of infrastructure and on water quality. - Support the rehabilitation and modernization of water delivery infrastructure. - Explore opportunities to minimize fish entrainment in the canal systems. - Inform land-use entitlement and transportation authorities at both the local and state level to help the Irrigation community protect its easements and rights of way to maintain the canals and ditches that provide irrigation water.